-Once a week I will give my dog a GoughNut Rubber Chew Toy on one of his rest days.
-If he does not enjoy GoughNuts Toys I will give them a large beef knuckle bone.
-I prefer the GoughNuts Chew Toys versus the beef knuckle bones because the animal bones can dull your dogs teeth over time.
-The chewing will increase jaw power and provides mental stimulation.
+Once a week I will give my dog a GoughNuts Rubber Chew Toy on one of his rest days.
+If he does not enjoy GoughNuts Toys I will give them a Benebone, Indestructibone or a large beef knuckle bone.
+I prefer the rubber GoughNuts Chew Toys versus the beef knuckle bones because animal bones can dull your dogs teeth over time.
+The chewing will increase jaw power and provides mental stimulation; reducing boredom.
 Never give the dog anything unsupervised.
 Spend the 30-60 minutes with the dog while he is chewing on his toy.
 Do not give your dog any chewing exercises more than once a week and do not give it at all the last week of the program.

 Weeks (12 – 10) I spend slowly preparing my dog for the hard work to come.
 This consists of simply a one-hour hand walk.
 I do this Monday through Friday giving the dog Saturday and Sunday off.
-I always walk my dog in a collar unless I am having him drag something.
-I find walking a dog in a collar strengthens the neck but does not take away from any of the other benefits that hand walking gives.
-Obviously, if you have a dog that can’t work or breathe in a collar for whatever reason, you will have to use a harness.
+I always walk my dog in a strong flat buckle collar unless I am having him drag something.
+I find walking a dog with a nice long leash in a collar strengthens the neck but does not take away from any of the other benefits that hand walking gives.
+Obviously, if you have a dog that can’t work or breathe in a collar for whatever reason, you will have to use a walking harness and/or a working harness.
 In these instances, you could use a weighted collar for your walks.
 I do not like to use a heavy collar.
 All you need is a few pounds to add some resistance.
 I’ve seen people add heavy weighted collars and leave them on the dog the entire program; even when not working.
-I don’t like this method at all.
+I do not recommend this practice at all.

 Weeks (9-2) I start with a 20 – 30 minute hand walk to loosen the dog up and let him fully relieve himself.
 After the walk, I put the dog on the slat mill.
 I start with no more than 5 minutes of good running the first day.
 I like the dog to run at a fast trot; faster than a walk but not a sprint.
 At some point during the 5 minutes of running I like to see the dog sprint to get an idea of how fast he can run and how much work he can handle.
 I only have the dog sprint for about 30 seconds to a minute.
 That is plenty on the first day of real work.
 Some dogs won’t sprint on the mill and others will need to be enticed with a toy or another dog to get them excited.
 If you have a dog that will not run the mill, you can replicate this with a bicycle.
 All of the slat mill work can be replicated on a bike.
 You will need to find a nice dirt trail through the woods if possible or an old country road with little traffic.
 Running the dog on the roads is tough on their pads so be sure to use Pad-Tuff.
 If you prepare the dog with two weeks of simple hand walking as outlined above you most likely will not have a problem with the pads.
 However, if you are working the dog on pavement you should be adding Pad-Tuff just to be on the safe side.